oshablue/dacqman/README.md

 ### General Wish List

 - Command sequence implementation / customization:
-  - Data run (length, data amount, timed, etc)
+  - Done - Data run (length, data amount, timed, etc)
-  - Buffer control for different capture types (single vs streaming)
+  - Done - Buffer control for different capture types (single vs streaming)
   - Optional units changes for the graph
   - UI numeric feedback for slider / range init and changes

 - Mobile menu responsive hamburger and functionality
-  - Fix the fooling around with it
+  - Done - Fix the fooling around with it
+  - Done - Now: Settings - with some placeholder prefs functions

 - Add feature button to silence pulsing - or setTimeout on it
-  - Control or update pulse styling so it doesn't fire the scroll bars
+  - Done - Control or update pulse styling so it doesn't fire the scroll bars
   - Perhaps turn off when active data happening in the graph
   - Or just soft glow on
   - Or just call it buffer

-- Clean up the structure of the code - not quite the pie-in-the-sky that probably would never happen, just a simple review and re-compartmentalize would be helpful
+- Clean up the structure of the code - not quite the pie-in-the-sky that probably would never happen, just a simple review and re-compartmentalize would be helpful - definite low-handing fruit here

 - TDD (oo, bad!): Write tests, especially targeting: See below